 When a judge sentences a defendant after a guilty or "no contest" plea or a jury conviction, a variety of factors come into play.
 Judges consider mitigating circumstances—factors that weigh in the defendant's favor—and aggravating circumstances—factors supporting a stiffer penalty.

-A previous record of the same type of offense is the most common aggravating factor.
-Other aggravating circumstances grow out of the way a crime was committed, as when an offender is particularly cruel to a victim.
-However, except for prior convictions, judges in jury trials may not impose a harsher-than-normal sentence unless the jury has found aggravating factors to be true beyond a reasonable doubt.
-(Cunningham v.
-California, 549 U.S. 270, (2007).)
+A previous record of the same type of offense is a common aggravating factor.
+Aggravating circumstances also grow out of the way a crime was committed, as when an offender is particularly cruel to a victim.

 Suppose that Tommy Rotten robbed several teachers from the Kind 'R Garden Nursery School by pointing a loaded gun at the children and demanding that the teachers hand over their purses.
 Bob Bracci, on the other hand, brandished a silver nail file while robbing a convenience store at 4 a.m., when no customers were present.